IrisLiu-00/dndnotes/_notes/Campaign/Lore/Places/Avizallo/Avizallo.md

 - Has asked Giltstern for help, was refused
 - stats
 	- form of dread - boss battle stages
+	- shatter spell - this is kinda not in flavor tho

 **Gyrfalcon** (defense/guard/navy): they.
 Clarion, righteous.
 - Identity: Orin Skymark, half elf.
 Inherited a small seagrass farmstead